 The vote for the amendment was 8-1, with Giattino being the only one voting against.

-“I personally am not comfortable with nine council members, who are not engineers, sitting here designing Washington Street.”
+“I personally am not comfortable with nine council members, who are not engineers, sitting here designing Washington Street,” she said.

 This morning, Zimmer issued a statement regarding the city council’s vote on the project.

-“I look forward to working with the city council going forward to try protected bike lanes on other less commercial and busy streets.”
+“I look forward to working with the city council going forward to try protected bike lanes on other less commercial and busy streets,” the mayor said.

 “It will also be important to implement new parking policies that will ensure that the Class II bikes lanes from Observer Highway to 8th Street, on the traffic side of the roadway that the council preferred, to protected bike lanes, can become a usable and safe bike lane for bicyclists on Washington Street.”